The Most Common Wedding Questions of the Year So Far

 Q: Should I hire a videographer?
 Is it worth it?

 A: We love the idea of having a videographer.
 You'll cherish your wedding video for years to come—it'll help you remember all the special moments from your big day.
-It's important to make sure it fits with your budget.
+Here, we've outlined the average cost of a videographer to help factor it into your budget.
 If you want advice from real couples, check out this article.

 Q: I want my wedding to be memorable.
 How can I make my wedding stand out without breaking the bank?